Tikhon Shevkunov: Ideology

 Tikhon is considered to be an ultra-conservative, but it is claimed that he never published anything 'xenophobic.'
 However, while leading a commission investigating the execution of Tsar Nicholas II and his family, Tikhon stated in 2017 that "many members of the commission believe it was a ritual murder that held special significance for Bolshevik commander Yakov Yurovsky," the commander of the execution squad who was of Jewish birth.
 This description fits the longstanding formula of blood libels used as pretexts for pogroms and other atrocities against Jews in Europe.
 Tikhon contested that his accusations were antisemitic or that they referred to Jews at all.

 Tikhon supports the Annexation of Crimea by the Russian Federation and he is a member of Crimean Expert-Consultative Council.

 He is said to be against ecumenism between the Catholic Church and the Russian Orthodox Church, repeating the saying "Catholics are not even a church and as a result not even Christian."

 Relations with Vladimir Putin

 Tikhon is rumoured to be the personal confessor (духовник) and spiritual adviser of Russian president Vladimir Putin although both men neither confirm nor deny it.
 Once asked about his relations with Putin, Tikhon answered: "You can believe those rumours if you want, but they certainly aren't spread by me," adding "I am no Cardinal Richelieu!"
 Still the men are very close, with Putin often taking Tikhon on his international trips.
 Their acquaintance goes back to late '90s.
 According to controversial Russian banker Sergei Pugachev, it was he who introduced Shevkunov to Putin.

+In 2026, Tikhon was sanctioned by the European Union as part of a wider package imposed in relation to the Russo-Ukrainian war and the death of Alexei Navalny.